WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Configuration/index.md

 ## OS/Device Configuration and Application Configuration

 Meadow.OS support the following configuration sets:

 * **OS & Device Configuration** - Specified in the `meadow.config.yaml` file.
 Includes general board and system configuration settings.
 * **WiFi Network Credentials** - Specified in the `wifi.config.yaml`.
 Specifies WiFi access point and password configuration.
 * **Application Configuration** - Specified in `app.config.yaml` or `app.config.json`.
-Specifies application settings for logging and reboot configuration, but also for custom developer application settings.
+Includes application settings for logging and reboot configuration.
+Also used for custom developer application settings.

 These files are optional and the default values (shown below) will be used if the particular file is missing from the file system.